 • Bolsters – Often used in restorative yoga, a bolster is a cushion that can be used under the back or abdomen for support.

-• YogaPaws – YogaPaws provide traction for your hands and feet.
-They cushion your joints and bones.
+• YogaPaws – YogaPaws provide traction for your hands and feet when you're practicing on a slippery mat or have no mat at all.
 Just like yogis and yoginis, they come in all shapes and sizes.
-Yoga-Paws are an example of a mat made just for your hands and feet.

-• Videos – Yoga videos are found everywhere these days.
-You can buy them in DVD format at your local store or search for them on YouTube.
-There are also yoga apps available for smartphones and other mobile devices.
+• Videos/Streaming Services – Yoga videos and streaming apps are found everywhere these days.
 Just be sure the videos are developed by certified yoga instructors and remember to honor your body when you practice.
 Only you know how far to push yourself.

 Set a Schedule – A regular yoga practice is a medicine for your body and soul.
 Set a schedule to practice, whether it’s once a day, once a week or more.
 Give yourself room to grow as your practice deepens, and don’t be afraid to back off if you take on too much at first.
 A hallmark of a good yoga practice is to honor your inner teacher.
 If your inner teacher is telling you to be gentle with yourself, listen!

 Commit to your practice – Sometimes all it takes is the intention.
 If you commit to a regular practice, even just once a week, you just might find the hustle and bustle of your life doesn’t really bother you that much after all.